bulletmark/md-link-checker/README.md

 Type `md-link-checker -h` to view the usage summary:

 ```
-usage: md-link-checker [-h] [-u] [-f] [-v] [files ...]
+usage: md-link-checker [-h] [-u] [-p PARALLEL_URL_CHECKS] [-f] [-v]
+                          [files ...]

 Utility to check url, section reference, and path links in Markdown files.

 positional arguments:
-  files          one or more markdown files to check, default = "README.md"
+  files                 one or more markdown files to check, default =
+                        "README.md"

 options:
   -h, --help            show this help message and exit
-  -u, --no-urls  do not check URL links, only check section and path links
+  -u, --no-urls         do not check URL links, only check section and path
+                        links
+  -p, --parallel-url-checks PARALLEL_URL_CHECKS
+                        max number of parallel URL checks to perform per file
+                        (default=10)
   -f, --no-fail         do not return final error code after failures
   -v, --verbose         print links found in file as they are checked
 ```

 ## License